miachom/hatchet/tRCC_run/READ.md

 1. If Gurobi license is available, set the solver by setting environment variable `HATCHET_COMPUTE_CN_SOLVER` to `gurobi`
 2. And `export GRB_LICENSE_FILE="/path/to/gurobi/gurobi952/gurobi.lic"`
 3. And run a shell script submitted as a job with all the required modules and steps described above in step 8.
+4. Following is an example command to invoke hatchet run (after loading all the required modules) for one of the tRCC samples with gurobi license

+`conda activate hatchet`
+`export GRB_LICENSE_FILE="/path/to/gurobi952/gurobi.lic"`
+`/path/to/miniconda3/envs/hatchet/bin/python -m hatchet run /path/to/hatchet_file.ini`